familom/meteor/README.md

 Ideas.md contains open questions regarding the task.

+The main idea behind new scheduler is to disallow burst in either job duration or desired resource consumption.
+To achieve this goal we track all scheduled jobs and calculate average job duration / resource requirements.
+If job scheduler is requested to schedule looks like 'burst' we reject it.

-Simulator demonstrates our scheduler outperformes default by "num of rejected jobs" metrics.
+Simulator demonstrates our scheduler outperforms default 'first-come, first-served' scheduler by "num of rejected jobs" metrics.

 # Dependencies